ramp-eu/Robot_Agent_Node/README.md

 The following parameters are used to configure the RAN node.
 The parameters are stored inside a robot description launch file which will be include in the RAN launch file.

 Describes the the type of the robot.
-This parameter is node further specified or used at the moment.
+This parameter is not further specified or used at the moment.
 Content is ignored.

 ```xml
 <param name="type" value="default"/>